- Safety and Health Topics

 - EPINet.
 The University of Virginia, International Healthcare Worker Safety Center.
 The Exposure Prevention Information Network (EPINet) system provides standardized methods for recording and tracking percutaneous injuries and blood and body fluid contacts.
 EPINet consists of a Needlestick and Sharp Injury Report, a Blood and Body Fluid Exposure Report, and software for entering, accessing, and analyzing the data from the forms.

-- Bloodborne Pathogens - Protecting Yourself When Handling Contaminated Sharps [364 KB PDF*, 2 pages].
-OSHA Fact Sheet, (2011, January).
+- Bloodborne Pathogens - Protecting Yourself When Handling Contaminated Sharps.
+OSHA Fact Sheet, (January 2011).

-- Sharps Injuries among Hospital Workers in Massachusetts, 2010 --- Findings from the Massachusetts Sharps Injury Surveillance System [1 MB DOC, 30 pages].
-Massachusetts Department of Public Health, (2012, March).
+- Sharps Injuries among Hospital Workers in Massachusetts, 2010 --- Findings from the Massachusetts Sharps Injury Surveillance System.
+Massachusetts Department of Public Health, (March 2012).

-- Medical & Dental Offices: A Guide to Compliance with OSHA Standards [237 KB PDF*, 2 pages].
+- Medical & Dental Offices: A Guide to Compliance with OSHA Standards.
 OSHA Publication 3187-12R, (2004).
 Provides a glimpse of the most frequently found hazards in medical and dental offices.

-- Disposal of Contaminated Needles and Blood Tube Holders Used for Phlebotomy.
-OSHA Safety and Health Information Bulletin (SHIB), (2003, October 15).
-Also available as a 37 KB PDF, 4 pages.
+- Disposal of Contaminated Needles and Blood Tube Holders Used for Phlebotomy (PDF).
+OSHA Safety and Health Information Bulletin (SHIB), (October 15, 2003).
 OSHA has concluded that the best practice for prevention of needlestick injuries following phlebotomy procedures is the use of a sharp with engineered sharps injury protection (SESIP), (e.g., safety needle), attached to the blood tube holder and the immediate disposal of the entire unit after each patient's blood is drawn.

-- Home Healthcare Workers: How to Prevent Needlestick and Sharps Injuries [775 KB PDF, 2 pages].
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-123, (2012, February).
+- Home Healthcare Workers: How to Prevent Needlestick and Sharps Injuries.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-123, (February 2012).

 - Preventing Needlestick Injuries in Health Care Settings.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2000-108, (1999, November).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2000-108, (November 1999).
 NIOSH warns that health care workers who use or may be exposed to needles are at increased risk of needlestick injury.

 - Selecting, Evaluating, and Using Sharps Disposal Containers.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-111, (1998, January).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-111, (January 1998).
 Presents a comprehensive framework for selecting sharps disposal containers and evaluating their efficacy as part of an overall needlestick injury prevention plan, reviews the Occupational Safety and Health Administration (OSHA) bloodborne pathogens standard and recommends containers on the basis of a site-specific hazard analysis, and establishes criteria and provides tools for evaluating the performance of sharps disposal containers.

 - What Every Worker Should Know: How to Protect Yourself From Needlestick Injuries.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2000-135, (1997, July).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2000-135, (July 1997).
 Discusses pathogens that pose the most serious health risks.